iWriteGigs

 C The total time spent on the date of the encounter

-D The actual time spent performing the service or procedure on a patient
+D The time spent coordinating care and counseling the patient

 Question #15